moemachef/Front-end-Developer-Interview-Questions-And-Answers/answers/jquery-questions.md

 Event delegation allows us to attach a single event listener, to a parent element, that will fire for all descendants matching a selector, whether those descendants exist now or are added in the future.

-For the remainder of the lesson, we will reference the following HTML structure:

 ```
 <html>